UniversalDependencies/docs/_qtd/index.md

 * All sentences in the treebank include at least one intrasentential code-switching point.
 The language information of tokens are represented in the MISC column with the
 `LangID` feature.
 The values of this feature are: `TR` for Turkish, `DE` for German, `MIXED` for intra-word code-switching (see below), `LANG3` for non-Turkish, non-German languages (mostly English in the treebank), and `OTHER` for punctuation.

-* Some tokens employ intra-word code-switching, e.g. _Terminim_, where _Termin_ 'appointment' is in German and _-im_ ‘my’ is Turkish possessive suffix.
+* Some tokens employ intra-word code-switching, e.g. _Terminim_, where _Termin_ 'appointment' is in German and _-im_ ‘my’ is a Turkish possessive suffix.
 Code-switching points are marked on the surface forms as the values of the `CSPoint` feature in the MISC column, e.g., `CSPoint=Termin§im`. `§` indicates the switch point.

 ---